Next-Generation GPU Rendering in the Browser

 The Business Link

-WebGPU is not a mandatory upgrade.
-WebGL continues to work and will be supported for years.
-The reason to adopt WebGPU is specific: your application needs compute shaders, your draw call count is high enough that batching provides measurable improvement, or you are building new functionality that benefits from modern GPU architecture.
+WebGPU isn't a mandatory upgrade.
+WebGL keeps working and will be supported for years.
+The reason to adopt WebGPU is specific.
+Your application needs compute shaders, your draw call count is high enough that batching gives a measurable improvement, or you're building new functionality that benefits from modern GPU architecture.

 Practical advice: Use the node material system for new shader work (renderer-agnostic).
 Implement feature detection and fallback (support both APIs).
 Profile before migrating existing applications.
 The performance gains are real but workload-dependent.
-Measure, do not assume.
+Measure, don't assume.

 Build for the Next GPU Generation

-We build Three.js applications that take advantage of WebGPU where it matters and fall back gracefully where it does not.
-Compute shaders, optimised rendering pipelines, and future-proof architecture.
+We build Three.js applications that take advantage of WebGPU where it matters and fall back gracefully where it doesn't.
+Compute shaders, optimised rendering pipelines, and architecture that holds up as browser support fills in.

 Let's talk about your rendering needs →